-Magic collections may start out small, but over the years, they grow exponentially—at which point, card organization/storage becomes imperative!
+Magic collections may start out small, but over the years, they can grow like crazy—at which point, card organization/storage becomes imperative!

 For bulk cards, these Cardboard Storage Boxes will do the job.
 Each box holds ~800 cards.
-They make organizing and labeling huge collections quite simple.
+They make organizing and labeling huge collections very simple.

-The co2CREA Hard Case is a more affordable carrying case option that's more suitable for newer players!
+The co2CREA Hard Case is an affordable carrying case option that's more suitable for newer players!

 4. Custom Illustrated Token Cards!